decidables/decidables/packages/detectable/src/prediction.md

 ## From model parameters to predicted performance

+We have now explored SDT and we have seen how human data can be fit with the model.
+If we have model parameters, either from fitting human data, or derived from theoretical considerations, we may want to simulate task performance in order to generate predictions.
+In other words, we can have our model perform the task *as if* it were a participant.

 <sdt-example-model>
   <sdt-control run pause reset coherence=".5" trials="10" duration="500"></sdt-control>
   <rdk-task count="100" coherence=".5" trials="10" duration="500" wait="500" iti="500"></rdk-task>